 Summer, sunshine and roses.
 What a delight roses are to have in the garden, offering a variety of colors, blossom shapes and fragrances.
 Long a symbol of love, war, politics and beauty, roses have worked their way into our hearts and into our cuisine.
 Personally, roses hold a dear place in my heart.
-My grandfather, a master gardener, and cared for several public rose gardens as well as gardens for himself, Grandma June and his bees.
+Grandpa Herman, a master gardener, cared for several public rose gardens as well as large rose gardens and wild rose bushes for himself, Grandma June and his bees.
 Grandma would harvest the petals for potpourri and jellies.
-My parents also kept a very neat rose garden right outside tour front door.
+My parents also kept a very neat rose garden right outside our front door.
 It’s a pretty magical thing to get lost under an enormous Austrian Copper rose bush for a nap, to fill vases with roses or to be able to identify each rose just by fragrance–ah…enough sentimentality–more about roses.

 Western nutritional highlights